Oliver Ingham

 Oliver is widely recognised for his expertise and is highly regarded as a leading junior/leading individual in the three main Directories/League Tables and Rankings as recommended counsel for matters that include Chancery (particularly claims brought under the Inheritance Act 1975 and estate-related litigation under CPR 64), Tax, Probate and Private Client work.

-Other than his involvement in the Hirachand v Hirachand case currently before the UKSC, recent highlights include successfully arguing for the Respondent in Nilsson v Cynberg [2024] EWHC 2164 Ch, which commentators have noted "could have far-reaching implications for future property disputes involving constructive and express trusts".
+Most recently, Oliver acted for the successful appellant in the landmark judgment of the Supreme Court in Hirachand v Hirachand [2024] UKSC 43.
+Recent highlights include successfully arguing for the Respondent in Nilsson v Cynberg [2024] EWHC 2164 Ch, which commentators have noted "could have far-reaching implications for future property disputes involving constructive and express trusts".
 This case provides clarity on a point arising out of Stack v Dowden [2007] UKHL 17, in which Baroness Hale stated that ‘an express declaration of trust is conclusive unless varied by subsequent agreement or affected by proprietary estoppel’.
 Oliver successfully argued that ‘subsequent agreement’ can include an informal common intention constructive trust, and need not comply with the provisions of s.2 Law of Property (Miscellaneous Provisions) Act 1989.

 Oliver also recently represented the successful appellant in Jassal v Shah [2024] EWHC 2214 (Ch) regarding the treatment of costs in 1975 Act cases.
 In overturning the first instance decision, it was confirmed that the correct approach is to ignore the question of litigation costs while considering what substantive relief to grant under the Act.